 In this way, you can easily make award-winning slo-mo video of any action scenes or natural phenomena around you, and share it on social sites with proper edits or not.
-After slo-mo shooting, many people wonder how to change slow motion video to normal speed, so this guide will share 2 easy ways, along with more related information on iPhone slow motion.
+Slow motion is cool, but how to change the slow motion video to normal speed?
+Here this guide will share 2 easy ways to help you realize it, along with more related information on iPhone slow motion.

 As an one-stop iPhone video processing software, VideoProc sparks for the following reasons: